malcprentice/malcprentice.github.io/0-source/Study Skills - learn vocabulary.md

 * Can't see it?
 Check 'Classwork', or read this:
 ** Instructions in English: https://support.google.com/edu/classroom/answer/6020284?co=GENIE.Platform%3DDesktop&hl=en
 ** Instructions in Japanese: https://support.google.com/edu/classroom/answer/6020284?co=GENIE.Platform%3DDesktop&hl=ja
-* It is YOUR copy - you can edit it.
-* If you finish this list, see "Advanced options"
+* You can make a copy of this and edit it

 # 2) Choose words to learn
 * Read the list